 The Gastropods of the Pacific Northwest

-Snails and slugs inhabit all of BC coast – from alpine meadows to old growth coniferous forests, and from valley lowlands to urban gardens & parks.
+Gastropods inhabit all of pacific northwest – from alpine meadows to old growth coniferous forests, and from valley lowlands to urban gardens & parks.

 You can see large ones after a rain or late at night when there is dew, but as a rule, most snails & slugs are tiny, and stay hidden under rocks & garden debris.